Miracle Landing: Plot

 Soon, the pilots are faced with the fact they may crash and passengers would die, and both Mimi and Bob have flashbacks to her training days and his US Air Force times, respectively.
 Michelle has a flashback to walking the shoreline with her father who as a soldier in the Army, has died.
 Jane's injuries worsen and Michelle struggles to climb to her and help her.
 Later, she also feels she might lose it from the chaos and picks up the call phone only to find it dead.

 Dorothy Hendricks (Herta Ware) leans out of the airliner and appears to be in a state of shock before her husband George (Jack Murdock) notices and pulls her back inside.
 Michelle then begins to instruct the passengers on a possible crash landing or water landing and passes out life jackets.
 Gail Kornberg becomes hysterical when she cannot get a life jacket for David, but soon is calmed by Michelle.
 Roy Wesler (Glenn Cannon) panics when he sees hydraulic fluid leaking from the wings.
 The tower alerts Kahului Fire and Rescue personnel and they arrive before the crippled jet lands.
 Finally after several tense minutes, Mimi and Bob are able to figure out a plan for the emergency.

 After some time, the airliner lands but with difficulties in the brakes and hydraulics.
 The pilots were worried that the landing might result in a broken aircraft and fire, but miraculously their landing resulted in no deaths and the emergency notification allowed crews to treat and evacuate passengers immediately.
+The flight staff leaves the site while mourning the loss of C.B.
+Lansing.